filviu/blog/content/posts/2012/2012-01-11-cadsoft-eagle-on-slackware-current-64bit.md

 ---

 I want to start building some new electronics projects and I wanted to use some tool to build my schematics.
-Even if not open source <a href="http://www.cadsoftusa.com/" target="_blank" rel="noopener">Cadsoft's Eagle</a> seems to be the de-facto standard between hobbyists.
+Even if not open source [Cadsoft's Eagle](http://www.cadsoftusa.com/) seems to be the de-facto standard between hobbyists.

 Unfortunately trying to run the setup on Slackware gives the errors regarding to